awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-ssm-agent.md

 ## View SSM Agent log files<a name="systems-manager-ssm-agent-log-files"></a>

 SSM Agent logs information in the following files\.
 The information in these files can also help you troubleshoot problems\.
-For more information about SSM Agent log files, including how to enable debug logging, see [Viewing SSM Agent logs](sysman-agent-logs.md)\.
+For more information about SSM Agent log files, including how to turn on debug logging, see [Viewing SSM Agent logs](sysman-agent-logs.md)\.

 **Note**
-If you choose to view these logs by using Windows File Explorer, be sure to enable the viewing of hidden files and system files in Folder Options\.
+If you choose to view these logs by using Windows File Explorer, be sure to allow the viewing of hidden files and system files in Folder Options\.

 **On Windows**
 + `%PROGRAMDATA%\Amazon\SSM\Logs\amazon-ssm-agent.log`